verify-stack/aurora-core/README.md

 Refer to [CAS.md](/docs/Utils/CAS.md).

 ## Stamper Tools/InsertService
-InsertService is a part of CAS and replicates the legacy functions that StamperTools use.
+InsertService replicates the legacy functions that StamperTools use.

 For more info view [InsertService.md](/docs/Utils/InsertService.md).